Secure CheckoutPersonal information is secured with SSL technology.

 - Presents ongoing challenges confronting various laboratory approaches to detection and identification of new chemical entities

-Analytical chemists, medicinal chemists, pharmacologists, toxicologists, poison control staffs, medical doctors, legislators and their staffs, regulatory scientists and administrators, public health officials, international drug monitoring agencies, forensics specialists, law enforcement agencies, community activists in the drug abuse field, public educators, and advanced undergraduate and graduate level courses in pharmacy, pharmacology, medicine, analytical chemistry, public health, and forensics specialists
+Analytical chemists, medicinal chemists, pharmacologists, toxicologists, poison control staffs, medical doctors, forensics specialists, legislators and their staffs, regulatory scientists and administrators, public health officials, international drug monitoring agencies, forensics specialists, law enforcement agencies, community activists in the drug abuse field, public educators, and advanced undergraduate and graduate level courses in pharmacy, pharmacology, medicine, analytical chemistry, and public health

 - No. of pages: